scholz-lab/GlowTracker/docs/capabilities/capabilities.md

 ## Calibration
 To track, the software needs to be able to convert changes in the image to change in the real space i.e, what number of pixels corresponds to what motion of the stage.
 The ‘calibrate’ button moves the stage a defined amount, takes two images and compares the shift.
 If successful, the calibration will display a pixelsize in um/px and a rotation of the camera relative to the stage.

-Problem : Calibration fails with inf pixelsize
+### Problem : Calibration fails with inf pixelsize
 This could be either due to motion of the object in the image (if an animal), non-ideal image quality or because the step size is too small or too large.

-Solution 1:
+{: .highlight }
+> **Solution 1:**
-First, rerun the calibration a few times to see if you get a successful value.
+> First, rerun the calibration a few times to see if you get a successful value.
 Otherwise, adjust the calibration step size in the settings.
 If all fails, you can also manually enter calibration parameters in the GUI settings.

-Solution 2:
+{: .highlight }
+> **Solution 2:**
-Use a reference slide that contains well-defined structures to run the calibration protocol.
+> Use a reference slide that contains well-defined structures to run the calibration protocol.

 ## Tracking